-*This post is a modified version of my POLS 1105H research paper, The Constitutionality of NSA Metadata Collection.
+*This post is a modified version of my POLS 1105H research paper, The Constitutionality of NSA Metadata Collection, from November 2015.

 In 2013, Edward Snowden, a former National Security Agency (NSA) contractor, leaked classified information about the NSA bulk telephony metadata collection program to The Guardian newspaper.
 In the leak, Snowden revealed to reporter Glenn Greenwald that the NSA had been collecting metadata on the telephone calls of the American people for the previous seven years.
 Snowden’s actions sparked national debate over the constitutionality of, and justifications for, government surveillance programs in the United States.
 While the Foreign Intelligence and Surveillance Court (FISC) has justified the constitutionality of the NSA bulk telephony metadata collection program through the “third party doctrine” established in Smith v.
 Maryland in 1979, the mass collection of metadata violates the inherent assumptions of the Fourth Amendment to the United States Constitution.
 The third party doctrine fails to properly apply to the digital age, and mass collections constitute a “search” under United States v.
 Jones, therefore failing the particularity bright-line test outlined by the amendment.